 Since Typefi Desktop is a desktop application, you can install or activate fonts using your operating system or any standard font management utility.
 For more information, see Installing Fonts.

-Note: Typefi Desktop is fully compatible with font subscription services like Adobe Fonts (Typekit), FontStand, and Monotype Library Subscription.
-For more information, see Can I use a font subscription service with Typefi Desktop? below.
+And because Typefi Desktop is a desktop application, you can also use any cloud-based font subscription services like Adobe Fonts (Typekit), Monotype Mosaic, or FontStand.
+For more information, see Can I use a font subscription service with Typefi Desktop below.

 Can I use Google Fonts with Typefi?

-Yes.
-To download Google Fonts, simply create a selection of fonts, open the drawer at the bottom of the screen, then click the "Download" icon in the upper-right corner of the selection drawer.
+To download Google Fonts, simply create a selection of fonts, open the drawer at the bottom of the screen, then click the Download link in the upper-right corner of the selection drawer.
 You can download the fonts to use locally on your computer, or on a server such as Typefi Workgroup or Typefi Cloud.
 Google Fonts are licensed for personal and business use, and include embedding in any ebook format such as EPUB, Kindle (mobi), and PDF.

-Can I use fonts from my Adobe Fonts (Typekit) or Monotype Library Subscription with Typefi Cloud?
+Can I use Adobe Fonts or Monotype Mosaic with Typefi Cloud?

-No. Adobe Fonts (Typekit), Monotype Library Subscription, and other font subscription licenses do not allow you to use the fonts with a hosted InDesign Server.
-This requires a perpetual desktop license to be purchased directly from the foundry or from an authorized reseller.
-Perpetual desktop licenses can be purchased through Fontspring, Fonts.com, Phil's Fonts, or other resellers.
+Adobe Fonts (Typekit), Monotype Mosaic, and other cloud-based font subscription licenses do not allow you to use the fonts with a hosted InDesign Server.
+Instead, you'll need to purchase perpetual desktop licenses directly from the foundry or from an authorized reseller (for example, Fontspring, Fonts.com, or Phil's Fonts).

-Can I use fonts from my Adobe Fonts (Typekit) or Monotype Library Subscription with Typefi Workgroup?
+Can I use Adobe Fonts or Monotype Mosaic with Typefi Workgroup?

-Not really.
-Subscription fonts are installed in secure locations on your computer and the licenses do not allow copying or moving fonts, which would be required to make them available to InDesign Server.
-You could try installing the Creative Cloud desktop app or the Monotype app on the same computer as InDesign Server, but InDesign Server doesn't support auto-activation or syncing of fonts from Adobe Fonts (Typekit) or Fonts.com.
-Instead, purchase perpetual desktop licenses directly from the foundry or from an authorized reseller like Fontspring, Fonts.com, Phil's Fonts, or another reseller.
+Subscription fonts are installed in a secure location on your computer and the licenses do not allow copying or moving fonts, which would be required to use them with InDesign Server.
+Although you might think you could install the Creative Cloud Desktop app or Monotype app on the same computer as your InDesign Server, it won't really work because InDesign Server doesn't support auto-activation or syncing of fonts from Adobe Fonts (Typekit) or Fonts.com.
+Instead, you'll need to purchase perpetual desktop licenses directly from the foundry or from an authorized reseller (for example, Fontspring, Fonts.com, or Phil's Fonts).

-Can I send fonts from Monotype Library Subscription to Typefi Cloud?
+Can I send fonts from Monotype Mosaic to Typefi Cloud?

-No. Sending a font requires the recipient to have SkyFonts Client software to manage the font sharing license terms.
+Sending a font requires the recipient have the SkyFonts Client software installed to accept the font sharing license terms.
 SkyFonts Client is not supported by Typefi Cloud, nor is it licensed for use with InDesign Server.
-Instead, you must purchase perpetual desktop licenses from the foundry or from an authorized reseller like Fontspring, Fonts.com, Phil's Fonts, or another reseller.
+Instead, you'll need to purchase perpetual desktop licenses directly from the foundry or from an authorized reseller (for example, Fontspring, Fonts.com, or Phil's Fonts).